-The committe was created in 2015 for the purposes of overall guidance and decision-making connecting the various "branches" of V-Dem: 1) the original V-Dem data collection effort mainly led by Principal Investigators (PIs) Michael Coppedge, John Gerring, and Staffan I. Lindberg; 2) Historical V-Dem led by PIs Jan Teorell and Carl Henrik Knutsen; 3) the experiment and vignettes part mainly funded by Lindberg's Wallenberg Academy Fellowship and where V-Dem's main methodologist Daniel Pemstein plays a key role; 4) and the consolidation of a coherent and permanent V-Dem research infrastructure for data collection, processing, dissemination and outreach with the V-Dem Institute's Deputy Director Seraphine F. Maerz as well as Managing Director Garry Hindle.
+The committee was created in 2015 for the purposes of overall guidance and decision-making connecting the various "branches" of V-Dem: 1) the original V-Dem data collection effort mainly led by Principal Investigators (PIs) Michael Coppedge, John Gerring, and Staffan I. Lindberg; 2) Historical V-Dem led by PIs Jan Teorell and Carl Henrik Knutsen; 3) the experiment and vignettes part mainly funded by Lindberg's Wallenberg Academy Fellowship and where V-Dem's main methodologist Daniel Pemstein plays a key role; 4) and the consolidation of a coherent and permanent V-Dem research infrastructure for data collection, processing, dissemination and outreach with the Director of the V-Dem Institute, Staffan I. Lindberg, as well as Executive Officer and Director of Grants Josefine Pernes.
 All the above-mentioned individuals are members of the SC.
-In addition, the V-Dem Project Managers with responsibilities for various thematic areas of the data collection, has a representative on the SC (currently: Allen Hicken).
+In addition, the V-Dem Project Managers with responsibilities for various thematic areas of the data collection, has a representative on the SC (currently: Rachel Sigman).
+A representative for the Department of Political Science at the University of Gothenburg, Johannes Lindvall, is also present within the committee.